-Within the distribution of designated features (Figure 1), NE and JNCC have applied a 500 metre margin to the known area of sandbank as a result of uncertainty in relation to feature delineation, as well as potential for broad-scale migration of the sandbank feature as well as finer scale oscillation due to hydrological processes2.
-NE and JNCC have advised that the entire area (including the margin) should be managed as sandbank in order to incorporate these processes.
+Within the distribution of designated features (Figure 1), Natural England and JNCC have applied a 500 metre margin to the known area of sandbank as a result of uncertainty in relation to feature delineation, as well as potential for broad-scale migration of the sandbank feature as well as finer scale oscillation due to hydrological processes.
+Natural England and JNCC have advised that the entire area (including the margin) should be managed as sandbank in order to incorporate these processes.